SuperAB123/Free-Official-Youtube-Content/README.md

 ###### Always read `README.md` and `CONTRIBUTING.md` in full first before you  [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/SuperAB123/Free-Official-Youtube-Content)!
 Contributors have worked very hard on writing and maintaining this list!
 #### If you enjoy using this list, a star on github would be greatly appreciated!
 #### [If you want me to try out/give me 5 days of Real Debrid, use my referral link next time you renew/buy your Real Debrid subscription !](http://real-debrid.com/?id=15299096)
+Including a channel on here does not mean that I endose or agree with everything that they say or do.
 [Original list on Rentry](https://rentry.co/Free-Official-Youtube-Content)